 “You hit it on the nose, I’m not an authentic jazz player whose fingers are fast and accurate,” he says.
 “I have a little bit of a lot of styles.
 I can play classical, opera, cathedral, reggae, blues, gospel.
 But least of all, what I am is a jazz musician.”

-“It hurt my heart; he didn’t like me at all.
-I sat and talked to him, told him I knew everything about him,” he says.
+“It hurt my heart, he didn’t like me at all.
+I sat and talked to him, told him I knew everything about him,” he recalls.
 “If I went into the room where he was, he would go into another room.
 So be it.”
-But most experiences meeting his idols have been “grand,” he says, save for Preston and one brief experience with Jimmy Smith.
+However, most experiences meeting his idols have been “grand,” he says, save for Preston and one brief experience with Jimmy Smith.

 He remembers Garcia and Kahn as a pair of jokesters.